|

 Services may be offered through private practices, addiction agencies, community health centres or hospitals.

-Talk therapy, or counselling, is the most common way of getting help for problems with gambling.
+Talk therapy, or counseling, is the most common way of getting help for problems with gambling.
 There are different types of talk therapy, like:

 - Motivational enhancement therapy (MET).